bevyengine/bevy-website/content/news/2025-09-15-community-reflection-on-bevys-fifth-year/index.md

 * **Chris Biscardi ([@ChristopherBiscardi](https://github.com/ChristopherBiscardi))**
   * [Bevy's 5th Birthday](https://www.christopherbiscardi.com/bevy-5th-birthday)

-Here is to another year of Bevy!
+Here's to another year of Bevy!
 This will be our best one yet!

 \- [@cart](https://github.com/cart/)